Depressurizer/Depressurizer/README.md

   - *Max Categories:* This is the maximum number of categories that will be assigned to each game.
 If a particular game has more categories, they will be ignored.
 0 indicates no maximum.

-  - *Remove Others:* This will remove other categories ONLY if they could potentially be added by this scheme.
+  - *Remove Existing Genre Categories:* This will remove other categories ONLY if they could potentially be added by this scheme.
 If a game already belongs to a category that has the name of a genre, with the Prefix, it will be removed before new categories are added to it.

+  - *Use Tags if no genres are set:* Some games in the Steam store do not have any actual genres set, but they do generally still have tags.
+This will use those tags if no genres exist.
+It will only assign categories that match the names of Steam store genres.

   - *Ignored Genres:* If you don't want a particular genre to be added as a category, select it here.

  - **Flags:** This refers to the items on the right-hand side of the Steam Store pages that indicate certain features.
 For example, all games with the "Local Co-op" feature listed will be placed into a "Local Co-op" category.